vnt to learn everything you need to know about mixing from experienced producers? Check out Mixing For Producers.

 Note: if you want more mixing tips, check out 50 mixing tips article.

-Parallel processing is when you blend an effected signal with the unprocessed signal.
+Parallel processing is when you blend an effected signal with an unprocessed signal.

 This sounds especially great on compression, where the sound can become very squashed.
 Parallel processing adds some original dynamic back into the sound.